OpenCyphal-Garage/libcyphal/docs/design/readme.md

 LibCyphal is a high-level header-only wrapper over the existing Cyphal implementation libraries, such as LibCANard and LibUDPard (collectively referred to as lizards :lizard:), implemented in C++14 following high-integrity software development practices.
 It aims to be a full-featured implementation that comes with batteries included and is easy to integrate into any real-time application, from deeply embedded baremetal MCUs up to a conventional POSIX OS (such as GNU/Linux).
 However, targets with strict memory constraints (such as low-end MCUs with less than ~100k of RAM) are intentionally excluded from the list of intended applications; for those, one should pick a lizard and use it directly.

+The design specification given in this document provides only a high-level, broad-strokes overview of the library's API and features.
+Minor inconsistencies and incompleteness are expected.

 The library consists of several modules listed below.

 **`libcyphal::transport`** abstracts the lizards via `ITransport` and provides glue logic between the lizards and the platform layer.
 At this layer, data is represented as serialized binary blobs rather than DSDL objects.
 There is a dedicated module per lizard, plus additional auxiliary modules: